Secrets of SpynieBack to events listing

 - a camera to capture the adventure

 Equipment: We will provide all the equipment for the canoe journey (canoe/ paddles/buoyancy aids/waterproof ‘dry’ bags).

 - Please let the group leader know if you have any medical matters that you think should be brought to their attention.

-- Be aware of Lyme’s disease which can be caused by ticks.
+- As in any outdoor activity these days, we need to be aware of Lyme’s disease which can be caused by ticks.
 Shower after the event and check for ticks and remove.
 Further information will be provided on the day.

 You may also like

 - 10:00am - 1:00pm